-There is no set time on how long offerings remain Generally Available and will be moved to Deprecated as newer offerings become available.
-The notice period for any major version moving from General Availability to End Of Life (via the intermediate stages) will be a minimum of 6 months and typically 12 months.
+There is no set time on how long offerings remain in the General Availability state, and when they will be moved to the Deprecated state as newer offerings become available.
+The notice period for any major version moving from General Availability to End of Life (via the intermediate stages) will be a minimum of 6 months and typically 12 months.

 Deprecated is for offerings which are fully supported and tested by Instaclustr, but are not our recommended choice for new deployments.
 Generally, offerings will be moved into Deprecated when Instaclustr has added a preferable choice in General Availability.
 That could be a newer application version with bug fixes, or faster or more cost effective instances available.

 Offerings in Deprecated are still fully supported by Instaclustr, and have no restrictions on SLAs.